nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Assign a student to a class

-**System:** StudentBook, ClassBook
+**System:** TeachWhat!
 **Use case:** UC4 - Assign a student to a class
 **Actor:** User

 **MSS**
 1. User requests to list students
-2. StudentBook shows a list of students
+2. TeachWhat! shows a list of students
 3. User selects the student
 4. User requests to list classes
-5. ClassBook shows a list of classes
+5. TeachWhat! shows a list of classes
 6. User selects the class to assign the student to
    Use case ends.